-Various higher education institutions' foundations (component units) have bonds outstanding as of yearend.
+Various higher education institutions' foundations (component units) and a museum foundation (component unit) have bonds outstanding as of year-end.
 The purpose of a majority of these bonds is for construction, property acquisition, and defeasance of prior debt.
 The following schedule details the future principal payments: